Fairy Park, Anakie – A Fun Day Trip from Melbourne

 The Train Museum inside shouldn’t be missed.
 The model trains, triggered by buttons on the outside will also keep the kids entertained.

 Tips for Visiting Fairy Park, Anaki

 - Note that this isn’t your huge modern theme park, so don’t expect rides and roller coasters.
-It is a fairy tale themed park aimed at young kids.
+It is a fairy tale themed park aimed at younger kids (1-8yrs old).

 - Plan at least 3hrs to spend at Fairy Park.
 The path will take a good hour or more depending on how long you stop to look at everything.
 Then the same at the playground.

 - In the colder months, rug up and plan to spend the afternoon there so you get more sun, as it can be quite cool in the mornings and very windy.

 - In the warmer months, make sure to bring hats and sun cream, as there isn’t too much shade.

 - The path is pram friendly however it can be quite steep.
 Not too difficult to navigate though.